FatherHale/Schedulify/README.md

 4. Click **Generate** to build the weekly schedule.
 5. Export results as CSV.
 6. Optional: Use the chatbot to influence scheduling patterns.
+## Contributing Guide 🤝
+We welcome contributions from developers, designers, and operations pros who want to help shape the future of ShiftGen.
+Here’s how you can get involved:
+1. **Fork the repo** – Click “Fork” in the top-right corner of this repository.
+2. **Create a branch** – `git checkout -b feature/your-feature-name`.
+3. **Make your changes** – Keep commits focused and descriptive.
+4. **Run tests** – Make sure all tests pass before submitting.
+5. **Submit a Pull Request (PR)** – Include a short explanation of your update and any screenshots or demo notes if applicable.  **Good Pull Requests** clearly describe what was changed, why, and how it was tested.
+If you’re unsure where to start, check the open issues or suggest improvements — feedback and ideas are always appreciated.
+> 💡 Tip: Even small fixes like improving readability or documentation are valuable contributions.
 ## Future Integrations
 - Supabase database persistence for multi-store operations.
 - PDF and ICS (calendar) exports.
 - Employee self-service PTO requests.
 - Auth + role-based access (managers, crew).
+## Contact
+Questions, ideas, or want to collaborate?
+Reach out directly through my Github Profile — I’d love to connect with others building the future of hospitality tech.
 ## License
 MIT License.